Charlie Angus enters NDP leadership race, Guy Caron expected to join Monday

 The race to replace Thomas Mulcair as leader of the NDP is now showing signs of life, as three current MPs are expected to be officially declared by Monday.

-The five term MP has released seven albums as lead singer of the Grievous Angels and said the punk rock ethos continues to drive his focus on sticking up for the working class and fighting for social change.
+The five-term MP has released seven albums as lead singer of the Grievous Angels and said the punk-rock ethos continues to drive his focus on sticking up for the working class and fighting for social change.

 “We’re going to tell people it is possible to vote for political change that doesn’t sell out your interests to the Bay Street status quo,” said Mr. Angus in an interview.